As a subsidiary of the Lloyds Banking Group, Bank of Scotland offers bridging finance on the same limited terms.

 Is a Bridging Loan a Good Idea?

-Over the many years we’ve been doing this we’re happy to say that in most cases the experience is a positive one.
-The key factor is that the borrower understands the risk and ramifications of bridging, and goes into with an informed view.
+Over the many years we’ve been doing this, we’re happy to say that, in most cases, the experience is a positive one.
+The key factor is that the borrower understands the risk and ramifications of bridging and gains an informed view.

 What is the Interest rate on a Bridging Loan?

 Bridging Loans are high interest, as befits their short-term nature.

 Interest rates are charged monthly rather than annually (APR), and you should expect a rate from about 0.4 right up to 2% per month.

 Because of their monthly calculation, even small percentage increases will have a sizeable impact on your payment.
 For this reason, it’s worth being especially vigilant in seeking out the best possible deal.